lnugraha/medical-image-reconstruction/README.md

   <li /> Filtered Back Projection (<b>FBP</b>) </li>
 </ol>

+What will be a typical size of CT image slices?
+Are they always square-shaped?
+For most clinical applications, resolution of cross-sectional images are set to 512 x 512 pixels and 1024 x 1024 pixels or more for the state-of-the-art CT scanners (research purpose), see reference below.
+Therefore, it is safe to assume that a CT image slice will always come with a size of 512 x 512 pixels, as such size has been well enthrenced in the radiological community as a standard.

 ## Comparison between ART and FBP ##
 The following table compares each reconstructed image with the original version.
 Each image has a size of 128 x 128 pixels.
 <p align="center">